 After you've decided which mobile credit card processor you want to work with, the application process varies depending on the processor you choose.
 You can install the app on your phone and provide the information that it requires, fill out the online application, or call your rep and complete an application over the phone.
 Some companies send out the card reader after your application is approved and some send it after you pay the first monthly fee.
 You can order some card readers online or purchase them at local electronics or office supply stores.

-Most mobile credit card processors have online applications with links to their terms and conditions, and many of them are shorter and more straightforward than standard processing contracts.
+Most mobile payment systems have online applications with links to their terms and conditions, and many of them are shorter and more straightforward than standard processing contracts.
 It's important that you take the time to read through the application and all linked documents before you fill out the application.
 If you can't find the terms and conditions on the application or the company's website, you want to ask your rep ask for a copy of the complete contract so that you can review it before you sign it.

 Most mobile credit card processors have very generous pay-as-you-go or month-to-month service terms, but a few have lengthy terms with contracts up to three years that automatically renew for one-year terms.
 If the processor that you want to work has such a contract, you want to be sure to call your rep and see if he or she can give you a waiver for month-to-month service with no early termination fees or liquidated damages.